RAAKASH/BTP/Tumor Project/Set2/readme.md

-Ignore this code, it is erroneous.
+Ignore this code, it is erroneous and plain stupid.